isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 Travellers who test positive and are well must follow <a href="https://covid.gov.sg/well-but-positive" target="_blank">MOH’s Protocol 2</a> and self-isolate at their place of residence or accommodation for the first 72 hours.
 After 72 hours, they may resume normal activities if they test negative for a self-administered ART.
 If the ART is positive, the traveller must continue to self-isolate and self-test until they test negative.

-Travellers who test positive and are medically high-risk or severely symptomatic should seek medical attention at their nearest <a href="https://flu.gowhere.gov.sg/" target"_blank">Swab and Send Home (SASH) clinic</a>.
+Travellers who test positive and are medically high-risk or severely symptomatic should seek medical attention at their nearest <a href="https://flugowhere.gov.sg" target="_blank">Swab and Send Home (SASH) clinic</a>.

 #### 7. Where can travellers obtain ART self-test kits?